januszgrze/bitcoinrollups/collabs/L2-beat-for-bitcoin/l2-beat-bitcoin-requirements.md

 - An FAQ section would be helpful.
 We have something like this in [bitcoinrollups.io](https://www.bitcoinrollups.io/) so could build on that
 - This is very nuanced to Bitcoin, but we'd need a custodial versus non-custodial section
 - We need a scoring criteria that weights some factors versus others. i.e. why is zkCoins type rollup better than fedimints if you have a centralized sequencer?
 - Bridges section - L2beat has this as their own section, and maybe this should have its own section.
-THis could outline the risks of using "multi-chain bitcoin" which we know is quite useful.
+This could outline the risks/benefits of using "multi-chain bitcoin" which we know is quite useful.

 ## Scaling tech covered